 Provides wide-ranging information on trauma, including research-based techniques to treat trauma through therapy and ways adults can help children who experience trauma

-U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration: Coping with Violence and Traumatic Events
+U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration: Trauma and Violence

 Links to trauma resources from SAMHSA

 Report on one of the largest studies to compare the connection between childhood mistreatment and health and well-being later in life